nairvibhas18/comp423-course-notes/docs/tutorials/go-setup.md

     - **customizations**: Here we can add useful configurations to VS Code like the Go extension made by **Google** found in the Extensions marketplace.
 By adding extensions here, we can make sure that other who work on this project have these extensions installed in their dev containers automatically.
     - **postCreateCommand**: Once the dev container is created, we will run the command defined by postCreateCommand.
 For us, since this is a simple project, we don't have any necessary dependencies so we will just run `go version` to output the version of Go we have.

-> [!Note]
+!!! note "A Note on Dependencies"
-> This simple project currently doesn't have any dependencies that we would need to install, but if we did, we would need to create a Go dependency configuration file, like `requirements.txt.` which would be created in the root directory, that would list all of the dependencies we would need for the project.
+    This simple project currently doesn't have any dependencies that we would need to install, but if we did, we would need to create a Go dependency configuration file, like `requirements.txt.` which would be created in the root directory, that would list all of the dependencies we would need for the project.
 We would then need to install these dependencies after the dev container is created by specifying a command in the `postCreateCommand` variable.

 ```json
 {